simon-oz/BARG/README.md

 ![BARG Logo](https://your-image-url.png)

 Welcome to the Business AI Research Group (BARG) GitHub repository!
 BARG is a dedicated and interdisciplinary team focused on addressing the myriad challenges in the rapidly evolving field of artificial intelligence.
-Led by Associate Professor Nik Thompson, Adjunct Research Fellow Dengya Zhu (Simon), and Dr. Michael Borck, our group brings together diverse expertise to facilitate groundbreaking research in AI.
+Led by Associate Professor Dr. Nik Thompson, Adjunct Research Fellow Dr. Dengya Zhu (Simon), and Dr. Michael Borck, our group brings together diverse expertise to facilitate groundbreaking research in AI.

 ## About BARG